Research Directions and Modeling Guidelines for Industrial Internet of Things Applications: Research Directions and Modelling Guidelines

 \section{Research Directions and Modelling Guidelines}

-In this section, we identify the key technological gaps in the current literature and offer our perspective on how emerging research fields could address these gaps to fulfill the \gls{6g}-oriented \gls{iiot} requirements.
+In this section, we identify the key technological gaps in the current literature and offer our perspective on how emerging research fields could address these gaps to fulfill the next-generation \gls{iiot} requirements.